 Rendering a hologram in a spatial anchor's coordinate system gives you the most accurate positioning for that hologram at any given time.
 This comes at the cost of small adjustments over time to the hologram's position as the system continually moves it back into place relative to the real world.

 Today, when writing games, data visualization apps, or virtual reality apps, the typical approach is to establish one absolute world coordinate system that all other coordinates can reliably map back to.
 In that environment, you can always find a stable transform that defines a relationship between any two objects in that world.
 If you didn't move those objects their relative transform would always remain the same.
 This kind of global coordinate system works well when rendering a purely virtual world where you know all of the geometry in advance.

-In contrast, as a mixed-reality device, HoloLens has a dynamic sensor-driven understanding of the world -- continuously adjusting its knowledge over time of the spatial anchors you create.
+In contrast, an untethered mixed reality device such as HoloLens has a dynamic sensor-driven understanding of the world, continuously adjusting its knowledge over time of the spatial anchors you create as the user walks many meters across an entire floor of a building.
 As a result, your app must be prepared for the spatial anchors you create to change their relationships to each other over time.

 For example, the device may currently believe two locations in the world to be 4 meters apart, and then later refine that understanding, learning that the locations are in fact 3.9 meters apart.
 If those holograms had initially been placed 4 meters apart in a single rigid coordinate system, one of them would then always appear 0.1 meters off from the real-world.